Sandi Erdman loves two quotes by Stendahl, a famous French writer of the 19th century,

 separation of kid space on the lower level.”

+Who are your typical clients, and what are some simple ways that homeowners can customize your plans?
 “I would say for the ranch plan the typical client would be an empty-nest couple.
 It could be customized to some degree easily because of the simple roofline.
 And the vacation home plan could be modified by adding space in any direction, making rooms larger, or adding a garage off to the entry side and repurposing the small garage space.”

+What is your advice for anyone looking at house plans?
 “There is so much to consider when looking at the floor plan of a home.
 Most people don’t have the experience or skill to translate the plan to three-dimensional space in their mind’s eye.
 Having a design professional look at a plan you’re considering can be very helpful.
 They can point out problem areas or issues you may not have anticipated when you’re just looking at a plan.
 And 3-D renderings or photos of the built space are critical.
 Also, think about the spaces you’ll occupy daily.
 Are they well situated, easy to access, and what will the windows be looking out to?
 This leads to asking how will the house and its orientation relate to the lot and the surroundings that you plan to build on?”

+Do you have any new plans coming out soon?
 “While I don’t have any new plans ready for purchase, just for fun, I’ve created some designs that meet certain limitations, such as narrow-lot homes, homes with an interior courtyard (inspired by some of Eichler’s mid-century modern homes), and a ‘remake’ of the house I live in.”